County and State Orders Affecting Campus

 Events and Athletics

-As a precautionary measure, in-person Masses at Mission Church have been suspended, per order of the San Jose Diocese.
+As a precautionary measure, in-person Masses at Mission Church have been suspended, per order of the San Jose Diocese and Santa Clara County's health office.

-Starting May 17, Sunday Masses will be held virtually through Zoom and livestream via the Campus Ministry YouTube channel.
+Since May 17, Sunday Masses have been held virtually through Zoom and livestream via the Campus Ministry YouTube channel.
 Please open the Campus Ministry YouTube page Sundays at 10:00 a.m. to view the livestream.

 Other online services: